Keepnet – AI-powered human risk management platform logo

 According to Gartner, core functions of these platforms typically include spam filtering, protection against phishing attacks, detection and prevention of malware, sandboxing, URL and attachment analysis, Data Loss Prevention (DLP), encryption, and secure archiving.

-These capabilities collectively provide a robust defense mechanism that secures organizational communication channels from unauthorized access, cyber-attacks, and information theft.
+These capabilities collectively provide a robust defense mechanism that secures organizational communication channels from unauthorized access, cyberattacks, and information theft.

 Importance of Email Security in Mitigating Phishing, Spam, Malware, and Data Breaches